Welcome to The Ephemera Society Website

 • Archives & Collections

-• London Metropolitan Archives is the archive repository for many London-wide organisations.
+• The London Archives is the archive repository for many London-wide organisations.
 The archives of the City of London Corporation (COL) and the former Greater London Council (GLC), London County Council (LCC), Middlesex County Council (MCC) and their predecessors are held here.
 LMA also holds records for many religious, public, business, local authority and other organisations based in London.
 The dates of items that can be found here range from medieval to the present day, and the collections are constantly expanding.

 • The History of Advertising Trust Archive HAT Archive conserves the UK's advertising, marketing/retail, media and public relations heritage and makes it available for study.
 With over two million items, it is believed to be the largest collection in its field worldwide.